-We, knowingly or unknowingly, are bound by so many legislation.
+We, knowingly or unknowingly, are bound by so much legislation.
 In our day to day life, we come across different laws.

 As far as a UPSC aspirant is concerned, ‘important acts’ is a high-priority topic from which a lot of questions are asked in both Prelims and Mains.

 100 Must Know Acts for UPSC Prelims and Mains (General Studies Papers – I, II, III, and IV)

 Take a breath and think for a while.

 As a UPSC aspirant, how many Acts are you familiar with?

 Didn’t you know many provisions of The Citizenship Act, The Right to Information Act, The Income Tax Act, The Goods and Service Tax Act, The Motor Vehicles Act, The Food Safety Standards Act, or The Consumer Protection Act?

 When there is a crime, we read about the sections of IPC and CrPC in newspapers.

 When it comes to the protection of the environment, we know that there are several laws such as The Environment Protection Act and The Wildlife Protection Act.

 As future Civil Servants, UPSC expects IAS/IPS aspirants to be knowledgeable about all the important Acts/Bills/Rules etc.